helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 The first 4 are marked as SELECTED, the first 1 of the next 3 is marked as SELECTED, the 2 next of 3 within EXTENDED_WITNESS_WAIT_WINDOWS_MS and the one out of WINDOWS are marked as INVALID.
 Oracle rewards all the one marked as SELECTED.
 The last 3 are not rewarded.

+** Option on proposal **

+Community discussions proposes to keep an insentive on hospot response time performance by getting a better reward distribution to the first responding and a lower to the last responding.
+This will be detailed if a later discussion comes to the selection of this option.
+The way it would work would basically be like:
+- in first alternative: select the 7 (50% of the **default_max_witnesses_per_poc**) first responding hotspots then randomly select the 7 others ( 50% of the **default_max_witnesses_per_poc**)
+- in the second alternative: distribute 40% of the reward to the fastest 20%, 40% to the next 60%, 20% to the last 40%.

+Positive impact:
+- Reduce the impact of the reward calculation change for the one having a benefit of HIP-83.
+- Continue to incentive hardware provider optimization
+- Continue to incentive faster connectivity

+Negative impact:
+- This option add complexity in the development.
+- Continue to have inequity in reward distribution based on your geographical localization.
+- Continue to have an inequity between hostpot brands conducting to disconnection.
+- Push to hack hostpot to grab some ms and create an inequity in regard of owner technical skills.

 # Unresolved Questions